joeyfoo/joeyfoo.github.io/posts.md

 ---
 layout: blog-list
-title: Posts
+title: Blog
+description: "Welcome to my blog.
+Have a browse:"
 ---

-Welcome to my blog.
-Have a browse: